Getting started with Forms

 What you need before you start

 Jahia Forms is provided as a module in the Jahia Store and is accessible to all Jahia Enterprise Edition customers.
-To check if Forms is deployed on your system, in Edit mode navigate to Site Settings>Forms.
+To check if Forms is deployed on your system, navigate to jContent and check the Application menu.
+A Forms menu item should appear.

 If Forms does not appear in the application menu, contact your Jahia system administrator.
 For documentation on deploying forms, see Installing Forms.